allisonamber/AbelmoschusEsculentus/README.md

 url="https://upload.wikimedia.org/wikipedia/commons/8/85/Okra_or_Lady_Finger_flower_%28%E0%A6%AC%E0%A6%BE%E0%A6%82%E0%A6%B2%E0%A6%BE-_%E0%A6%A2%E0%A7%8D%E0%A6%AF%E0%A6%BE%E0%A6%81%E0%A6%A1%E0%A6%BC%E0%A6%B6%29_%3B_scientific_name-_Abelmoschus_esculentus.jpg">

 # Okra's Many Origins
 Mary Par.
 1: As an orphaned plant there is no officially origin attributed to Okra, but there is a strong history of its presence and culturally significance in Asia and Africa.
 Lets start with Africa. <span data-mouseover-map-flyto="6.2622, 6.9865, 7"> Anambra</span> is said to be known for five different species of the okra plant.
-These species are are grown across the different localities in the state.some are said to be more slippery than the other according to the species.
+These species are are grown across the different localities in the state. some are said to be more slippery than the other according to the species.
 <param ve-map
 	center="6.2622, 6.9865"
 	zoom="2"